yxie80/Hackintosh-A-Z87-HD3-OBSOLETE-/README.md

 Select and start the SSD (intel SSD) which installed Catalina.

 # Confirmed working
+-	CPU, RAM, Fans, etc.
 - Video
 -	Ethernet
 -	Sound (with a customization for Stereo speakers and 1 Subwoofer)
--

 # Resources
 https://www.tonymacx86.com/resources/clover-configurator.429/